civicon/civicon.github.io/_posts/2010-01-05-infant-industry-protection-for-low-carbon-tech.md

 ---
 layout: post
-title: "Low-Carbon Tech, an Infant Industry in Need of Protection"
+title: "Low-Carbon Tech, an Infant Industry in Need of Protection (Assignment)"
 description: "How to react to global warming?
 How do wean ourselves off that harmful oil -- and still prosper?"
 tags:
 - climate change